Shinkansen: Network expansion

 The Tōkaidō Shinkansen's rapid success prompted an extension westward to Okayama, Hiroshima and Fukuoka (the San'yō Shinkansen), which was completed in 1975.
 Prime Minister Kakuei Tanaka was an ardent supporter of the Shinkansen, and his government proposed an extensive network paralleling most existing trunk lines.
 Two new lines, the Tōhoku Shinkansen and Jōetsu Shinkansen, were built following this plan.
-Many other planned lines were delayed or scrapped entirely as JNR slid into debt throughout the late 1970s, largely because of the high cost of building the Shinkansen network.
+Many other planned lines were delayed or scrapped entirely as JNR slid into debt throughout the late 1970s, largely because of the high cost of building the Shinkansen network and the effects of the 1973 oil crisis.
 By 1987, the company was deeply in debt, leading to its privatization.

 Development of the Shinkansen by the privatised regional JR companies has continued, with new train models developed, each generally with its own distinctive appearance (such as the 500 series introduced by JR West).
 Since 2014, Shinkansen trains run regularly at speeds up to 320 km/h on the Tōhoku Shinkansen; only the Shanghai maglev train, China Railway High-speed networks, and the Indonesian Jakarta-Bandung High-speed railway have commercial services that operate faster.

 Since 1970, development has also been underway for the Chūō Shinkansen, a planned maglev line from Tokyo to Osaka.
 On 21 April 2015, a seven-car L0 series maglev trainset, planned to be used on the line, set a world speed record of 603 km/h.
 The line is expected to operate at 500 km/h, with the estimated travel time between Tokyo and Osaka taking 67 minutes.
 Construction commenced in 2011 and was originally scheduled to open in 2027, though it has since been delayed to at least 2034.

 Technology

-To enable high-speed operation, Shinkansen uses a range of advanced technology compared with conventional rail, achieving not only high speed but also a high standard of safety and comfort.
-Its success has influenced other railways in the world, demonstrating the importance and advantages of high-speed rail.
+To enable high-speed operation, Shinkansen uses a range of advanced technologies compared with conventional rail, achieving high speed and a high standard of safety.

 Routing

 The majority of Shinkansen routes never intersect with slower, narrow-gauge conventional lines.
 Consequently, the Shinkansen is not affected by slower trains and has the capacity to operate many high-speed trains punctually.
 Routes are also completely grade separated from road traffic and tracks are strictly off-limits, with penalties against trespassing regulated by law.
 The routes make extensive use of tunnels and viaducts to go through and over obstacles rather than around them, with a minimum curve radius of 4000 m, although the older Tōkaidō Shinkansen line has a minimum of 2500 m.

 While most Shinkansen routes follow this pattern, two exceptions exist.
-They are the mini-shinkansen lines, which run on conventional lines converted to standard gauge; and the Hokkaido Shinkansen, which shares trackage with narrow-gauge freight trains through the Seikan Tunnel.
+These are the mini-shinkansen lines, which run on conventional lines converted to standard gauge; and the Hokkaido Shinkansen, which shares trackage with narrow-gauge freight trains through the Seikan Tunnel.